1. Examples

 Cover letter header

-Even a part-time job cover letter should contain all the structural elements of a normal cover letter.
+Even a part-time job cover letter should contain all the structural elements of any occupation-specific cover letter.
 Pick a cover letter design with a simple header and include your full name, phone number and email address.

-Employers will likely not delve too deep into your social media background for a part time role but include your social media details if your online activity adds to your application in any way.
-The aim of your cover letter is to intrigue the employer and get them to spend as much time considering your application as possible.
+Employers will likely not delve too deep into your social media background for a part-time role, but do include profile links if your online activity enhances your job application in any way.
+The aim of your cover letter is to intrigue prospective employers and get them to spend as much time considering your application as possible.

 You don’t need to include your full home address as this will come later in the process.
 Adding the inside address of the employer will simply take up valuable space.
 Avoid padding out the cover letter with unnecessary details.
 Your job sales pitch is what matters.